-John A. Logan College will follow The Code of Federal Regulations - Title 34: Education, Part Page | 26 668 - Student Assistance General Provisions Subpart C - Student Eligibility to develop financial aid standards of progress for students receiving Title IV funds.
+John A. Logan College will follow The Code of Federal Regulations - Title 34: Education, Part 668 - Student Assistance General Provisions Subpart C - Student Eligibility to develop financial aid standards of progress for students receiving Title IV funds.
 The College shall maintain reasonable satisfactory academic progress procedures for determining whether an otherwise eligible student is making satisfactory academic progress in his/her educational program and may receive assistance under the Title IV HEA programs.
-The procedures for standards of progress are published in the College Catalog and in Administrative Procedure 833, Satisfactory Academic Progress.
+The procedures for standards of progress are published in Administrative Procedure 833, Satisfactory Academic Progress.